Two-way kernel matrix puncturing: towards resource-efficient PCA and spectral clustering: Concluding remarks

 \section{Concluding remarks}

 A fundamental conclusion of the article, confirmed on practical data, is that drastic computation and storage reduction can be theoretically achieved while virtually incurring no loss in PCA or spectral clustering.
-This follows from the peculiar behavior of (doubly) punctured kernel and sample covariance matrices $K$ and of their resolvent $Q=(K-zI_n)^{-1}$.
-As shown in an enlarging spectrum of articles, the large dimensional behavior of $Q$ has immediate further implications to the performance behavior of many machine learning algorithms, ranging from support vector machines \cite{kammoun2020precise,huang2017asymptotic} to semi-supervised graph inference \cite{mai2018random}, transfer and multi-task learning \cite{tiomoko2020large}, random feature map learning \cite{liao2018spectrum,pennington2019nonlinear}, or neural network dynamics \cite{liao2018dynamics,advani2020high}, to cite a few.
-The article therefore opens the path to a systematic cost and storage reduction approach to a host of learning algorithms.
+This follows from the peculiar behavior of (doubly) punctured kernel and sample covariance matrices $K$.
+As shown in an enlarging spectrum of articles, the large dimensional behavior of $Q$ has immediate further implications to the performance behavior of many machine learning algorithms, ranging from support vector machines \cite{kammoun2020precise,huang2017asymptotic} to semi-supervised graph inference \cite{mai2018random}, transfer and multi-task learning \cite{tiomoko2020large}, random feature maps \cite{liao2018spectrum,pennington2019nonlinear}, or neural network dynamics \cite{liao2018dynamics,advani2020high}, to cite a few.
+As such, the article, rather than providing a ready-to-use method for fast unsupervised learning, really lays the theoretical ground to a systematic cost and storage reduction approach to a host of learning algorithms.

 On the downside though, following up on Remark~\ref{rem:cache}, the effective software libraries for sparse matrix operations (which heavily rely on block-sparsity) are far from optimal when compared to efficient dense matrix operations, and thus demand a profound treatment to ensure that our claimed computational cost improvements are truly met in practice.
 This is not a negligible aspect of the puncturing framework which we shall investigate in greater depth in the future.